 A handful of really cool sounds come out, through a combination of placement, speed, and pressure on the drum head.

-A note on orchestration: while this video has some pretty loud samples, the dynamic ceiling of this technique is pretty low, regardless of surface.
+A note on orchestration: while this video has some pretty loud samples, the dynamic ceiling of this technique is rather low, regardless of surface.
 If the instrument is unamplified, be careful with writing it in an overly dense texture.
 I’ve had quite a few experiences where I’m trying my hardest to make a loud growl and am hopelessly buried beneath the ensemble.

 A quick aside: Sometimes it seems that these mallets are more popular with composers than performers, so it isn’t the worst idea to own some of your own; they’re cheap and easy to make, or you can buy this 3-pack for a reasonable price online.
 (This is not product placement, I just like these and am sometimes too lazy to make my own).